Malibu Hindu Temple

-Malibu Hindu Temple is a Hindu temple in located in the Santa Monica Mountains, in the city of Calabasas near Malibu, California.
+Malibu Hindu Temple is a Hindu temple in Calabasas, California, United States.
+It is located in the Santa Monica Mountains, off Malibu Canyon Road, near the city of Malibu.
 Built in 1981 and dedicated to the Hindu deity Venkateswara, it features traditional South Indian style and serves as a centre for Hindu worship and cultural events in Southern California.
 The temple is maintained by the Hindu Temple Society of Southern California and is led by priests who perform daily rituals and special ceremonies.

 History

 Construction of the Malibu Hindu Temple, located in Calabasas, California, began in 1981.
 For a period of time, and until his death in July 2017, Indian American tax consultant Nadadur Vardhan served as the temple's president.
 Nadadur S. Kumar has served as the temple's president since 2021.

 Architecture and Deities

 The complex has two temples – the upper temple with Venkateswara as the presiding deity and the lower temple with Shiva as the presiding deity.
 Both temples are constructed of concrete to emulate the Dravidian architectural style.
 In addition to the presiding deity, both temples have shrines for other deities.
 The complex includes a smaller shrine at each of the four corners, dedicated to Rama, Lakshmi, Bhoodevi, and Krishna.
 It also has a fifth shrine dedicated to Hanuman.